 Jewish Family & Career Services is a non-profit comprehensive human services organization founded in 1908, serving the entire community with programs focusing on family, work, education, older adults, immigrants and refugees.

-The Jewish Family & Career Services (JFCS), founded in 1908 as the Federation of Jewish Charities, is one of Louisville’s oldest charitable human services organizations.
+Jewish Family & Career Services (JFCS) was founded in 1908 as the Federation of Jewish Charities and is one of Louisville’s oldest charitable human services organizations.
 It was initially created to provide financial assistance, health care and child care to immigrants from Eastern Europe.
 Throughout the years, it was considered vital to provide special attention to the economic, social and cultural needs of Jews as a communal group because these needs were not being met through the existing social welfare system.